 The Fragile State of US Security Regulations

-“For large acquisitions, often a variety of equipment is acquired which means a given program has very complex compliance requirements.
-Additionally, for smaller purchases made by credit card or micro-purchase programs, the purchaser may not be aware of the security considerations.
-So it is a very complex problem that affects large and small acquisition programs,” Weidman explains.
+“For large acquisitions, often a variety of equipment is acquired, which means a given programme has very complex compliance requirements.
+Additionally, for smaller purchases made by credit card or micro-purchase programmes, the purchaser may not be aware of the security considerations.
+So it is a very complex problem that affects large and small acquisition programmes,” Weidman explains.

-The source of these problems could also derive from the fact that companies and governments are buying devices under the assumption that if the hardware and devices are being sold, then they must have been thoroughly tested for security, Rebecca Herold, The Privacy Professor CEO tells Electronics Point.
+The source of these problems could also derive from the fact that companies and governments are buying devices under the assumption that, if the hardware and other devices are being sold, then they must have been thoroughly tested for security, Rebecca Herold, CEO of The Privacy Professor tells Electronics Point.

 “Of course, this is a faulty assumption that is generally not true.”

-“I’ve rarely seen the IT hardware acquisitions area included rigorous requirements for security validations, much less any check on security at all.
-Usually addressing cybersecurity of hardware is something that is done after the purchase has been made”, Herold says.
+“I’ve rarely seen the IT hardware acquisitions area include rigorous requirements for security validations, much less any check on security at all.
+Usually addressing cybersecurity of hardware is something that is done after the purchase has been made,” Herold says.

-“It is something that CISOs have to deal with all the time… trying to secure inherently insecure equipment after some other business or operations unit has already made the purchase.”
+“It is something that chief information security officers have to deal with all the time … trying to secure inherently insecure equipment after some other business or operations unit has already made the purchase.”

-However, the fact that DoD agencies have repeatedly ignored previous cyber-security alerts in the past makes the issue an urgent one, especially at a time where the Chinese trade war is at historical peaks, and the US is still heavily reliant on Chinese hardware.
+However, the fact that DoD agencies have repeatedly ignored previous cybersecurity alerts in the past makes the issue an urgent one, especially at a time when the Chinese trade war is at historical peaks, and the U.S. is still heavily reliant on Chinese hardware.

-Herold mentions the April 2018 “Supply Chain Vulnerabilities from China in U.S. Federal Information and Communications Technology” report as an example as to how China has been dominating the other south-east Asia countries with regard to providing mission-critical components to 7 huge US-based tech companies.
+Herold mentions the April 2018 ‘Supply Chain Vulnerabilities from China in U.S. Federal Information and Communications Technology’ report as an example of how China has been dominating the other south-east Asia countries with regard to providing mission-critical components to 7 huge U.S.-based tech companies.

 According to the report, the DoD tried to do this in the past with the Office of the Under Secretary of Defense for Research and Engineering Joint Federated Assurance Center.
-Unfortunately, the DoD would have failed to grant it operational capability, meaning giving the agency any actual decisional power.
+Unfortunately, the DoD would have failed to grant it operational capability (which would involve giving the agency any actual decisional power).